MLReef/mlreef/src/README.md

 ### Outputs

 1. Model weights: model weights are saved in .h5 format which can be used for later use.
-They are saved as model-{timestamp}-epochs-{number of epocs}.h5
+They are saved as model_Resnet50_{timestamp}_epochs_{number of epocs}.h5
 2. Figures of metrics: Two plots showing graphical distribution of accuracy vs validation accuracy and loss vs validation loss.
 They are saved as fig1.png and fig2.png
 3. Json dumps of metrics: Two different json dumps.
-    1. vaibhav_export_batch.json: Showing accuracy and loss as calculated at the end of each batch.
+    1. experiment_batch.json: Showing accuracy and loss as calculated at the end of each batch.
 Output frequency is too high to be used for graphical represnetation.
 Closest to realtime
-    2. vaibhav_export_epoch.json: Showing acccuracy, loss, validation accuracy and validation loss as calculated at the end of each epoch.
+    2. experiment.json: Showing acccuracy, loss, validation accuracy and validation loss as calculated at the end of each epoch.
 This is the file to be parsed for grapphical representation.

-Format of vaibhav_export_epoch.json:
+Format of experiment.json:

         {
             "epoch_number":